Volunteer Position: Director – Board of Directors

 Experience building community through networking

-Critical thinking, problem-solving, and decision-making abilities
+Strong communication, critical thinking, problem-solving, and decision-making skills

 Diplomacy and collaboration skills